upjs/facile-validator/README.md

 This rule is used for multiple purposes.

-With the combination with the `number` rule, the field under validation must be a number equal to the given number:
+In the combination with the `number` rule, the field under validation must be a number equal to the given number:

 ```html
 <input data-rules="number|size:1000" />